To be considered as a Peer Educator applicant, complete the below information (incomplete applications will not be considered.)

 Applications are accepted on a rolling basis.

 - Successful applicants will be invited to participate in a training program.
-The next training will be scheduled for the week of August 10-18 (details on specific dates and times will be determined at a later date).
-Candidates must attend all of the training dates in order to become volunteers.
+Candidates must attend all six of the training dates in order to become volunteers.
+The next training will take place the following days/times in January 2018:

 Applicants must be able to attend all training sessions per their specified track.
 Once candidates in the Facilitator track have successfully completed the training program, they must co-facilitate a program in order to be certified to lead in-person programs.
 Upon successful completion of the training program and necessary certification, candidates will be invited to join the Peer Educator program.
 In order to volunteer as a Peer Educator, you must be a current student with a school affiliated with Columbia University.
 All volunteers must be in good disciplinary and academic standing with your school.
 A commitment for a minimum of two semesters (not necessarily consecutive) is expected of all volunteers.